 \subsection{Acrophase Data:}

 We first analyze the Acrophase data set referred by \cite{lombard2017sequential} by our proposed method (SACC test) as well as by the method of \cite{grabovsky2001change}.
 In the context of circadian rhythms, the acrophase represents the time of day at which a particular rhythm reaches its peak.
 Systolic blood pressure (SBP) exhibits a circadian rhythm.
 In most people, SBP tends to be lower during periods of rest and sleep, and it increases upon waking and throughout the day.
-To monitor the acrophase, for SBP, typically, the ambulatory blood pressure monitoring (ABPM) method is used.
+Typically, the ambulatory blood pressure monitoring (ABPM) method is used to monitor the acrophase for SBP.
 Tracking the acrophase can serve as an automated early warning system for potential medical conditions before they manifest clinically.
 The data set contains $306$ observations from ambulatory monitoring equipment worn by a patient experiencing episodes of clinical depression, and it is measured in radians in $[-\pi, \pi]$ that we have converted to data in $[0, 2\pi]$.

 We have implemented both methods to identify the changepoint in concentration through testing.
 The binary segmentation procedure (Remark-\ref{rmk-binarysegment}) has identified multiple changepoints.
 The findings and p-value have been reported in Table-\ref{table:data_concentration_table}, whereas Table-\ref{tab:concentrations value for segments} displays the estimated value of the concentration for each of the segments.
 The p-values have been computed with respect to the limiting distributions $B_{\infty}^{(300)}$.
 Note that if two successive changepoints are detected within five observations then no further analysis has been done in that short segment.
-Figure-\ref{fig: data_analysis_plot} illustrates the estimated location of the changepoints in the concentration by both methods.
+Figure-S\ref{fig: data_analysis_plot} (see supplementary) illustrates the estimated location of the changepoints in the concentration by both methods.
 We also represent the data using a circular temporal plot in Figure-\ref{fig: data_analysis_acro_polar} where five annular circles from the center to outward represent the corresponding estimated changepoint in the concentration by the proposed method (SACC test).